data center design

 For a data center network design, each network container requires path isolation, for example, 802.1Q on a shared Ethernet link between two switches, and device virtualization at the different network layers, for example, Cisco Application Control Engine ( ACE ) or Cisco Firewall Services Module ( FWSM ) virtual context.
 To implement independent paths with this type of data center design, you can create Virtual Routing Forwarding ( VRF ) per tenant and map the VRF to Layer 2 segments.

-More recently, the Cisco ACI network enabled segmentation based on logical security zones known as endpoint groups.
-Where security constructs known as contracts are needed to communicate between endpoint groups.
+More recently, the Cisco ACI network enabled segmentation based on logical security zones known as endpoint groups, where security constructs known as contracts are needed to communicate between endpoint groups.
 The Cisco ACI still uses VRFs, but they are used differently.
-Then we have the Ansible Architecture that can be used with Ansible variables to automate the deployment of the network and security constructs for the virtual data center.
+Then, we have the Ansible Architecture, which can be used with Ansible variables to automate the deployment of the network and security constructs for the virtual data center.
 This brings consistency and will eliminate human error.

 Before you proceed, you may find the following posts helpful for pre-information: